-A lateral transfer is a change-in-duty assignment of an agency employee that moves the employee to another job classification title in the same salary group.
+A lateral transfer is a change-in-duty assignment of an agency employee that moves the employee to different job classification title in the same salary group.
 An example might be an Accountant V (Salary Group B21) who moves to Accounts Examiner V (Salary Group B21).
 When a lateral transfer occurs, the salary can be increased, it can remain the same, or it can decrease within the salary group.
 If an increase is provided, it can be no more than 3.4 percent higher than the employee's salary prior to the transfer.
 If the salary decreases, it may not decrease below the minimum of the salary group.
-A state employee's annual salary rate immediately after a transfer may not exceed the maximum rate for the salary group.
-An increase in salary is not authorized for employees moving to a different position but remain in the same job classification at the same agency.
-An example might be an Accountant IV in the finance division who moves to an Accountant IV in the human resources division.
+A state employee's annual salary rate immediately after a transfer may not exceed the maximum rate for the employee's salary group.
+Position but remains in the same job classification title at the same agency.
+An example might be an Administrative Assistant IV in an agency's finance division who moves to an Administrative Assistant IV position in the same agency's human resources division.